Ravenslash/Mega-isotherm-project/README.txt

 large collated isotherm (colloquially referred to as a “mega-isotherm”) and using Langmuir (and if better optimized in the future other) isotherm models to create a single standardized and more generally representative graph.

+Common issues:

+  pyIAST runtime error:
+    one can change the starting guesses for the optimization algorithm with the optional parameter "param_guess" which takes a dictionary of parameter names and starting guesses.
+Running through a few often fixes the issue, except on particularly difficult to model datasets

+  The model does not fit the data at all:
+    The search for the cause of this issue is ongoing, but it is believed to be another problem with the optimization algorithm used by pyIAST.

 credit for pyiast module: